pithlessly/pithlessly.github.io/intensionaljoy.md

 Knowing when to *stop* the loop requires we put a "flag" on the stack which is clearly distinguishable from any command.
 One simple choice is a program that pushes two elements, like <math>[] \\, []</math>.
-Then we need to modify the above template program to detect this third case and ensure iteration of the loop is stopped.
+If we do this, we need to modify the above template program to also handle this third case and ensure iteration of the loop is stopped.

 ### Distinguishing `dup` from a quotation